vaakash/aakash-web/docs/shortcoder/faq.md

 A: Yes, other users can create/modify shortcodes when the user's role has the capability to create/edit shortcoder admin page.
 Plugins like [user role editor](https://wordpress.org/plugins/user-role-editor/) can be used to set the necessary capabilities on the shortcode admin page to make the users create/edit shortcodes.
 Please note that shortcodes created by any user can be used by any user in posts and pages.

+### Q: How can Editors browse and insert existing shortcodes from the post editor ?

+A: Enable the setting to allow Editors to browse and insert existing shortcodes from the post editor on the Shortcoder settings page.
+Editors can then use the shortcode browser and insert existing shortcodes while editing posts or pages.

 ### Q: Can I use PHP as shortcode content ?

 A: No, it is not supported.
 Shortcoder content only supports HTML, CSS and JavaScript.